Local chemotactic response of $Escherichia$ $coli$ in fluid and near surfaces

 Outside of these bounds, the chemotactic response seems to deviate from the $1/c$ trend.
 We, thus, fit our data using Eq.~\eqref{eq:SiTu}, $\chi(c) = \chi_0/\left((1 + c/c_-)(1 + c/c_+)\right)$, which includes a lower limit ($c_-$) and an upper limit ($c_+$) to the log-sensing regime~\cite{Si_Wu_Ouyang_Tu_2012,Menolascina_Rusconi_Fernandez_Smriga_Aminzare_Sontag_Stocker_2017,Cremer2019,alert2022cellular}.
-For both chemicals, the best fit of the data yields the values of both concentration thresholds $c_-$ and $c_+$ as well as the coefficient $\chi_0$.
+For both chemoattractants, the best fit of the data yields the values of both concentration thresholds $c_-$ and $c_+$ as well as the coefficient $\chi_0$.
 In practice, those thresholds are found close to the lowest and highest concentration values beyond which the chemotactic velocity becomes lower than the detection threshold determined in Sec.~\ref{sec:analyse}.
 For MeAsp, we find $\chi_0 = \qty{2.5e3}{\um\per\uM}$, $c_- = \qty{5e-2}{\uM}$ and $c_+ = \qty{5e4}{\uM}$ (see Fig.~\ref{fig:chi(c)}a), while for casamino acids, we find $\chi_0 = \qty{0.7}{\um\per\uM}$, $c_- = \qty{2e2}{\uM}$ and $c_+ = \qty{2e5}{\uM}$ (see Fig.~\ref{fig:chi(c)}b).
 The results for MeAsp are consistent with the study by Kalinin \textit{et al.} who found a log-sensing chemotactic response between \qtyrange{5e0}{1e4}{\uM}~\cite{Kalinin_Jiang_Tu_Wu_2009}.
 The chemotactic behaviour in response to a casamino acids gradient also show a similar log-sensing response.